cejuliano/brown_hydra_genomes/02_repeatMasking.md

 │   ├── processBothSimp.sh
 				Shell script that integrates masking results for all simple repeats identified by runRMaskCplx.sh and runRMaskEukCplx.sh.
+│   ├── repDensity.bw
+				Bigwig file that shows the number of repetitive elements identified at each position in the AEP genome assembly.
+│   ├── repeatDensity.sh
+				Shell script that quantifies the number of repetitive elements present at each position in the AEP genome assembly and outputs the results as a bigwig file.
 │   ├── runRMaskCplx.sh
 				Shell script that uses the RepeatModeler2 repeat families to identify and mask complex/interspersed repeats in the AEP genome.